• Skip to primary navigation

 Let’s talk little bit about the main ingredients in this recipe–

-Edamame is a preparation of immature soya beans in the pod, widely used in east asia.
-They are high in protein and rich in vitamins and minerals.
-You can eat steamed or boiled and them use in variety of dishes like stews, soups and curries.
+Edamame is a preparation of immature soya beans in the pod, widely used in east Asia.
+You can eat them steamed or boiled, or add them to stews, soups and curries.

 Coconut is widely used In southern India because of the vast availability.
 It’s widely consumed and used in many recipes like chutney’s, stir fry’s and rice dishes.